dalmo1991/superflexPy/doc/popular_models.rst

 M4 from Kavetski and Fenicia, WRR, 2011
 ---------------------------------------

-M4 is a simple conceptual model presented, as part of a models comparison study, in the article
+M4 is a simple conceptual model presented, as part of a model comparison study, in the article

     Kavetski, D., and F. Fenicia (2011), **Elements of a flexible approach for**